JoepVanlier/JSFX/README.md

 Transience is a plugin for enhancing or reducing transients.
 It works by using two envelopes.
 One is an envelope follower (short attack, longer decay; roughly follows the peaks of the sound), the other is a user specified envelope (with attack/decay).
 You can then shape the sound according to the difference between the two, making attacks or decays longer or shorter.
 The plugin operates in logarithmic space.

+*Note: Transience relies on Tight Compressor being installed.
+If not, it will complain about missing my upsampling library.*

 ## Tone Stacks
 ![ToneStacksUI](https://imgur.com/giyF29j.jpg)